AxelGard/cira/README.md

 ## v.2.0.0, new structure!

-With cira v.2.0.0 has a new structure!
-If you want the older structure no worris check out [cira-classic](https://github.com/AxelGard/cira-classic) for the old structure.
-But with cira v.2 you get the new classes!
+With cira v.2.0.0 has a new structure and classes!
+With this new classes and structure you will be able to use the library more simply.
+Checkout the [example page on the wiki](https://github.com/AxelGard/cira/wiki/Examples).
+The main classes are the Stock, Portfolio and Exchange.

 ## want the old version?